inyko/arduboy_icon_handler/README.md

 ![](img/4.png)

-Click the menu `Explorer`, `Restart Explorer` to let the explorer loads the COM assembly.
+Click the menu `Explorer`, `Restart Explorer` to let the explorer loads and uses the COM assembly.

 ![](img/5.png)